Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How You Can Affect Your North Carolina Paycheck

-North Carolina taxpayers who find themselves facing a large IRS bill each tax season should review their W-4 forms, as there's a simple way to use the form to address this issue.
-Specifically, you can elect to have an extra dollar amount withheld from each of your paychecks to go toward your taxes.
-While your paychecks will be slightly smaller, you’ll lower the chances of owing money to Uncle Sam during tax season.
+You can also elect to have a dollar amount withheld from each of your paychecks, on top of the allowances you claim, to go toward your taxes.
+Again, your paychecks will be smaller, but you’ll lower the chances of owing money to Uncle Sam during tax season.

-You can also save on taxes by putting your money into pre-tax accounts like a 401(k), 403(b) or health savings account (HSA), provided your employer offers these options.
 Retirement accounts like a 401(k) and 403(b) not only help you save money for your future, but can also help lower how much you owe in taxes.
 The money that goes into these accounts comes out of your paycheck before taxes are deducted, so you are effectively lowering your taxable income while saving for the future.
-HSAs work in a similar manner and you can use the money you put in there toward medical-related expenses like copays or certain prescriptions.

-Not yet a North Carolina taxpayer, but planning a move to the state soon?
+Not yet a North Carolina taxpayer, but planning a move to the Tar Heel state soon?
 Take a look at our North Carolina mortgage guide for important information about rates and getting a mortgage in the state.

 North Carolina Top Income Tax Rate